ziapeltagames/lavender-hack/RULES.md

 # Enemies

 Most B/X style enemy stat blocks are appropriate for this game.
 The big difference is AC.
 Instead use armor value from 0-6 as appropriate.
-If not sure, an armor of 1 or 2 is best.

-# Experience Points
+# Experience Points and Levels

 * One XP for each silver piece worth of treasure recovered
 * 1000 XP for each dangerous hex explored
 * 2000 XP for each dangerous dungeon explored

+## Level Up Procedure

+* You may increase either (choose one) primary attribute by one.
+* Roll a number of hit dice equal to new level and add them together.
+    * Add Con to each roll.
+    * If result is higher than maximum hit points, use new result as maximum.
+* Note any new class abilities.